Dept H - Open Dairy Show

 Open Dairy Show

-accompanied by the name and registry number of animal and exact date of birth.
+must be accompanied by the name and registry number of animal and exact date of

-Animals composing a competitive herd or group must have been shown in one of the
+birth.
+Animals composing a competitive herd or group must have been shown in one

-identified by tattoo or color markings shall not be eligible to be shown.
+that cannot be identified by tattoo or color markings shall not be eligible to